Naylor powers big comeback, Guardians stun White Sox in 11

 Naylor launched his first career slam off Liam Hendriks, handing the All-Star closer his first blown save since April 8.

-Burr (0-1) started the 11th in place of Reynaldo Lopez, who felt lower back tightness while warming up and left the game.

 Emmanuel Clase (1-2) allowed a run in the 10th but earned the win.
-Trevor Stephan pitched a perfect inning for his second major league save and first this season.
+Trevor Stephan pitched a perfect 11th for his second major league save and first this season.

-White Sox starter Michael Kopech allowed two hits through six innings, and Chicago got three-run homers from Gavin Sheets and AJ Pollock to build a big lead.
-But four errors, which tied a season high set April 20 in the first game of a doubleheader, came back to burn the White Sox.
+White Sox starter Michael Kopech allowed two hits through six innings and Chicago got three-run homers from Gavin Sheets and AJ Pollock to build a big lead.
+But four errors, which tied a season high set April 20 in the first game of a doubleheader, haunted the White Sox.

-“Brutal,” manager Tony La Russa said.
-“Had a chance to put it away.
-That’s just a brutal loss, to give up six runs like that and a couple chances to win offensively.
-It’s a tough loss.
-It’s as tough as you’re going to have.”

 Sheets dropped a line drive to right field with two outs in the first that allowed the Guardians’ first run to score.
 Chicago shortstop Tim Anderson and third baseman Yoan Moncada committed costly errors in the ninth.